 Each PDI step has a step ID, a globally unique identifier of the step.
-Use either of the following two methods to get the ID of a step:
+Use one of the following methods to get the ID of a step:

-If you are a developer, you can retrieve the step ID from the PDI plugin registry as described in Building Transformations Dynamically.
+If you are a developer, you can retrieve the step ID from the PDI plugin registry as described in Dynamically build transformations.

 Perform the following steps to add another step ID to the configuration file:

-If you run a transform using the Table Input step with a large database, the step will not complete.
+If you run a transformation using the Table Input step with a large database, the step does not complete.
 Use one of the following methods to resolve the issue:

 Method 1: Load the data to HDFS before running the transform